Dear Forecasters:

 The most striking finding so far is how much your individual forecasts departed from your prior expectations.
 As blogger Alvaro de Menard observed, when we aggregate the claim-by-claim forecasts, you were (a) much more optimistic in general, but (b) you saw no improvement over time.
 Also, you rated Education and Sociology much higher than you expected.

 We’d bet heavily you’re at least 70% accurate.
 Not just because prior markets were about that accurate, but we trained a classifier using only your forecasts, and tested it on 400 other replications.
-It was 70% accurate.
+It was 70% accurate

 The riskiest part of the project was relying on SSR for prizes – before results were known.
 But so far, surveys and markets are well-correlated, SSR seems to be making survey forecasts look more like market forecasts, and we are not seeing obvious failure signs: people who take more surveys still earn the same per survey, on average, as those who take fewer.
 Encouraging!